-Courtesy: Eagle Rock Entertainment/Universal Music Group
+Courtesy: Eagle Records/Eagle Rock Entertainment/Universal Music Group/Circle Sound Records

-To keep up with the latest sports and entertainment reviews and news, go online to http://www.facebook.com/philspicks and “Like” it.
+To keep up with the latest sports and entertainment news and reviews, go online to http://www.facebook.com/philspicks and “Like” it.
 Fans can always keep up with the latest sports and entertainment reviews and news in the Phil’s Picks blog at https://philspicks.wordpress.com.